Praying the Lord’s Prayer

 Perhaps you were not able to attend the monthly Let Us Pray session, or perhaps you enjoy them so much you’d like to share them with others?
 Well, now you can!

-Edited recordings of our sessions will be available to you online approximately one week after the original live session.
-These videos will not contain any personal details of participants, but will isolate the presentation portion of the session, for use in your parish, deanery or Diocese.
+Edited recordings of our sessions are made available to you online approximately one week after the original live session.
+These videos do not contain any personal details of participants, but will isolate the presentation portion of the session, for use in your parish, deanery or Diocese.
 A perfect resource for a prayer gathering any time it suits your schedule.

 By Paul Dumbrille.
 In times of crisis, Prayer Matters.
 In this pandemic period people are turning to prayer.
 One small indication that people are praying more than usual, is that the number of people visiting this Anglican Fellowship of Prayer website has increased as rapidly as the COVID-19 virus pandemic has progressed.
 Is this an … Continue reading “Praying during a Pandemic”